whemmingsson/p5shapes/README.md

 ### Groups
 Groups, or containers, are added to simplify placement and alignment of shapes on the canvas.
 Currently, there are two types of groups: Flex groups and static groups.

 Flex groups are dynamic containers with a fixed position, but with a flexible size.
+Either you can choose to make the entire container flexible, or lock the width or height.

 Static groups are containers with a fixed position, but also a fixed width and height.
 That means that shapes added to this type of group will be scaled down to fit within the container.